trek-view/basecamp/_posts/2020-01-17-what-direction-are-you-facing.md

 So you not only need to know the heading to the next photo based on time, but also the direction to all connected photos so that a user can move through a tour virtually (think Google Street View).

 First you need to consider what photos are connected.
-In Tourer photos are considered connected if the horizontal distance between photos is <=10 metres of the elevation change is <=+/-5 (both these values calculated earlier).
+In some of our software photos are considered connected if the horizontal distance between photos is <=10 metres of the elevation change is <=+/-5 (both these values calculated earlier).

 So you can use the same logic as before to work out heading for all connected photos.

-As with pitch, you'll notice in the diagram Tourer generates a forward and backward connection heading (P1 - P2 and P2 - P1) for each connected photo.
+As with pitch, you'll notice in the diagram there is a forward and backward connection heading (P1 - P2 and P2 - P1) for each connected photo.
 And like with pitch, it is so you can move forward and backwards between photos.

 ## Adjusted Headings